 - Avoiding diabetes complications

-A continuous glucose monitor reveals short-term trends in the blood sugar as they happen.
+A continuous glucose monitor reveals short-term trends in blood sugar as they happen.
 The monitor reads out a constant stream of glucose data every 1 to 5 minutes.
 You can see the direction your blood sugar is taking in the last 1, 3, 6, 9, 12, or 24 hours, depending on what times your specific monitor offers.
 This gives 288 to 1440 readings a day compared to the 4 to 8 fingerstick readings you rely on with a meter.

 A CGM acts like a diabetes coach who shows you how boluses, exercise, carb intake, and treatment of lows and highs affect glucose readings.
-Once undesirable patterns are identified, you can work toward preventing them with insulin and lifestyle adjustments.
+Once undesirable patterns are identified, you can work toward preventing them from insulin and lifestyle adjustments.

 Parts of a Continuous Glucose Monitoring System

-CGMs have 3 basic components: a sensor, a transmitter and a receiver.
+CGMs have 3 basic components: a sensor, a transmitter, and a receiver.
 The receiver and transmitter are durable devices that are reused each time the sensor is changed.
 Sensors are disposable and approved for 3 to 7 days of use depending on the manufacturer.
 In practice, sensor life varies from person to person and sensors can sometimes be used beyond their stated life.
-The main concern with longer use is infection, but the risk of this appears to be low compared to infusion sets.
+The main concern with longer use is an infection, but the risk of this appears to be low compared to infusion sets.
 At some point during extended use, readings will become less accurate.
 When inaccurate readings occur, you can try calibrating the sensor a couple of times over an hour or so, but don’t continue to use it if readings remain inaccurate.
 Be sure to discuss this with your physician.
-Irritation at the site from the sensor or tape is unusual, but check for this on removal.
+Irritation at the site from the sensor or tape is unusual but check for this on removal.